kitsook/PyAndSafe/README.md

 ```
 pip install pyinstaller
-pyinstaller main.py
+pyinstaller --onefile main.py
 ```

-The bundle will be generated under `dist` subdirectory
+The executable will be generated under `dist` subdirectory